Tongva: Land use issues

 Controversies have arisen in contemporary California related to land-use issues and Native American rights, including those of the Tongva.
-Since the late twentieth century, both the state and the United States governments have improved respect of Indigenous rights and tribal sovereignty.
-The Tongva have challenged local development plans in the courts in order to protect and preserve some of their sacred grounds.
-Given the long Indigenous history in the area, not all archaeological sites have been identified.
+Since the late twentieth century, both the state and the United States governments have shown respect for Indigenous rights and tribal sovereignty.
+The Tongva have challenged local development plans in court to protect and preserve some of their sacred grounds.
+Given the area's long Indigenous history, not all archaeological sites have been identified.

 Sometimes land developers have inadvertently disturbed Tongva burial grounds.
 The tribe denounced archaeologists breaking bones of ancestral remains found during an excavation of a site at Playa Vista.

 In the 1990s, the Gabrielino/Tongva Springs Foundation revived use of the Tongva Sacred Springs, also known as Kuruvungna Springs, for sacred ceremonies.
 The natural springs are located on the site of a former Tongva village, now developed as the campus of University High School in West Los Angeles.
-The Tongva consider the springs to be one of their last remaining sacred sites and they regularly make them the centerpiece of ceremonial events.
+The Tongva consider the springs one of their last remaining sacred sites, and they regularly make them the centerpiece of ceremonial events.

 The Tongva have another sacred area known as Puvungna.
-They believe it is the birthplace of the Tongva prophet Chingishnish, and many believe it to be the place of creation.
-The site contains an active spring and the area was formerly inhabited by a Tongva village.
+They believe it is the birthplace of the Tongva prophet Chingishnish, and many regard it as the place of creation.
+The site contains an active spring, and a Tongva village formerly inhabited the area.
 It has been developed as part of the grounds of California State University, Long Beach.
 A portion of Puvungna, a Tongva burial ground on the western edge of the campus, is listed on the National Register of Historic Places.
 In October 2019, following the dumping of soil, along with concrete, rebar and other debris, on "land that holds archaeological artefacts actively used by local Tribal groups for ceremonies" from a nearby construction site, the Juaneño Band of Mission Indians, Acjachemen Nation–Belardes (an organization that self-identifies as a Native American tribe), and the California Cultural Resource Preservation Alliance (CCRPA) filed a lawsuit against the university.
 In November 2019, the university agreed to stop dumping materials onto the site, and as of 2020 the lawsuit between these parties is still ongoing.